 The people who call Memphis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Memphis residents report their race to be White.
-Important ancestries of people in Memphis include Irish, Polish, French , and English.
+Important ancestries of people in Memphis include German, Polish, Irish, English, and Italian.

 The most common language spoken in Memphis is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Italian and Slavic languages.